disertus/Blood-Donor-Bot/README.md

 - inform them once there is a lack of donors' blood at the blood bank (if their blood type is required)
 - collect chronological data on the availability of specific blood types

+This bot could become scalable and be used by blood banks in various cities.